EmekaNkwo/Auth_api/README.md

 ## Description

-This is a Sign In / Register App
+This is a Sign In / Register App integrated with a NODEJS API to store User information, Express and MongoDB database.

 Development in Progress

 #### Technologies

 - ReactJs
+- NodeJs
+- ExpressJs
+- MongoDB
 - BootStrap
 - SCSS
 - React icons for Icons